ultraq/thymeleaf-layout-dialect/README.md

 Changelog
 ---------

+### 1.0.5
+ - Added options to have the content's `<title>` extend the layout's `<title>` (append the title to either side of the layout's title), instead of overriding it.
+ - Made code emit a warning to the logs if the `layout:fragment` element was in the `<title>` element (I keep seeing people doing this, even though it's not required since the dialect automatically takes the content `<title>` over the layout `<title>`).
+ - Updated Thymeleaf dependency from version 2.0.13 to 2.0.14.

 ### 1.0.4
  - Fixed enforcing of `layout:decorator` element being in the root element, leading to a better error message if this attribute is found elsewhere.